Breakfast by country: Continental breakfast

 The continental breakfast is a variant of lighter European styles, developed in English-speaking countries by the hotel industry.
-According to the American dictionary Merriam-Webster, for Americans, a "continental breakfast" usually includes items chosen because they are shelf-stable, and can be served in portion sizes that are appropriate for large groups of people.
-Typical items include coffee, tea, fruit juice, fruit, and baked goods such as bread, muffins, and pastries, along with packets of butter and jam.
-The meal may also include cold milk and breakfast cereal, popular among children.
+A continental breakfast usually includes items chosen because they are shelf-stable, and can be served in portion sizes that are appropriate for large groups of people.
+Typical items include coffee, tea, fruit juice, fruit, baked goods such as bread, muffins, and pastries, along with packets of butter and jam, and cold milk and cereal.

-Other possible items include hot water and instant oatmeal packets, a toaster for making toast, and a waffle iron or other means to make pancakes and waffles from batter.
+Other possible items include instant oatmeal packets, toast, and pancakes and waffles.
 The hospitality industry's continental breakfast is influenced by cuisine in France and the Mediterranean, whose breakfasts are lighter and more delicate than the typical full English breakfast, which tends to consist of a large plate of eggs, bacon, sausage, toast, beans, and roasted mushrooms and tomatoes, and American breakfasts featuring eggs, preserved meats, pancakes, potatoes, and toast.

-The term originated in Britain in the mid-19th century, first used in 1896 public hygiene book The Sanitarian, in which "continent" refers to the countries of mainland Europe, though the idea had been around for a few decades as American hotels endeavored to appeal to the changing tastes of the emerging middle class and European travelers visiting America.
+The term originated in America in the late-19th century, first used in 1896 public hygiene book The Sanitarian, a New York published volume with American born Agrippa Nelson Bell as its editor, in which "continental" refers to mainland Europe.
+The idea itself had been around for a few decades as American hotels endeavored to appeal to the changing tastes of the emerging middle class and European travelers visiting the United States.
 Economy and limited service hotels, which may not have a full restaurant, often include continental breakfast as part of the room price.
 Continental breakfasts are also more cost-effective for the establishments serving them, because they require fewer staff to prepare and serve them.

 Albania

-In Albania the breakfast often consists of a scone, milk, tea, eggs, jam or cheese.
-Meat is not preferred during the breakfast and it is usually substituted for seafood such as canned sardines or tuna which is typically served with condiments such as mustard or mayonnaise.
+In Albania, the breakfast often consists of a scone, milk, tea, eggs, jam or cheese.
+Meat is not preferred, except for seafood such as canned sardines or tuna which is typically served with condiments such as mustard or mayonnaise.
 Whole grain cereals and pastries are mostly consumed by children.
 A shot of raki may be added to coffee as in the Italian Caffè corretto.

 Croatia

-In Croatia the base is a continental breakfast with a variety of pastries with or without fillings (marmalade, chocolate, cheese, ham, nuts, poppy) and fermented milk products (yogurt, soured milk, soured cream).
+In Croatia, the base is a continental breakfast with a variety of pastries with or without fillings (marmalade, chocolate, cheese, ham, nuts, poppy) and fermented milk products (yogurt, soured milk, soured cream).
 Cold cuts, such as prosciutto, ham, salami, kulen, bacon, and various cheeses, are also favored.
 Fried eggs or omelet and Vienna sausage with mayonnaise, mustard or ajvar are very often consumed.
 In continental parts sir i vrhnje (cottage cheese with soured cream and some spices) is traditional.
 Coffee is much preferred over tea (mostly herbal tea).